 - A parent or guardian signs the Parent Consent Form (.pdf/194KB) and gives it to the school’s SSD Coordinator or school counselor.
 If the student is age 18 or older, the student signs the form.
 The school keeps the form for its records.
 (In some cases, the student’s school may use an alternate consent process instead of the College Board form.)

 - After the request is submitted, SSD Online displays a message stating whether documentation must also be submitted.
-If so, the SSD Coordinator assembles documentation and checks it against the criteria for the particular disability and for the requested accommodations.
+If so, the SSD Coordinator assembles documentation and checks it against the recommendations for the particular disability and for the requested accommodations.
 Learn more about Providing Documentation.

 - The SSD Coordinator submits any required documentation to SSD by uploading the documentation to SSD Online.
 The SSD Online request and all documentation must be submitted to the College Board by the SSD deadline to ensure a decision in time for an exam.

 - SSD reviews all information thoroughly.
 In addition to being reviewed by qualified internal staff, the request may be sent to a panel of qualified external reviewers (for example, psychologists, doctors, and visual experts, as appropriate).

 The SSD Coordinator can sign into SSD Online at any time to view the status of the request.

 - The student and SSD Coordinator are notified when a decision is made.
-In most cases, the student is sent the decision by postal mail.
-Students with a College Board account who are registered for the SAT can view their decision letter by signing into BigFuture.
-If the parent’s email is also associated with the student’s account, the student and parent will receive an email when the decision letter is available, not a letter.
 If accommodations are approved, the decision letter includes an eligibility letter, containing test-by-test details.
 The decision and eligibility letters also include the student's SSD number, which is needed for SAT registration.